The Jewellery Making Process

-Jewellery designer and molecular biologist Aurora Lombardo combines traditional silversmithing, glass fusing & ceramic bead making techniques with a contemporary aesthetic to create jewellery that is unique, well made and easy to wear.
+Aurora Lombardo combines a variety of traditional making techniques - including silversmithing, glass fusing & ceramic bead making - with a contemporary aesthetic to create distinctive jewellery that is well made and easy to wear.

 Designs are inspired by the wonderful interplay between colours, patterns and textures found in nature and are individually handcrafted by the Italian artist in her Cambridgeshire studio.

 Aurora uses a variety of knotting, braiding, crocheting and knitting techniques to create different styles of jewellery and accessories.

 Although several types of cords and stringing materials can be suitable for this purpose, Aurora’s yarn of choice is a chunky, soft braided rope made of recycled OEKO-TEX certified cotton**.

 Multiple strands of cords are knotted or braided together in a repeating pattern to create statement jewellery pieces that are surprisingly lightweight and comfortable to wear.

 Beads, charms, links and other accents can be knotted in with the cord to create a wide variety of designs.

 **OEKO-TEX® STANDARD 100 guarantees that the tested and certified yarn does not contain any harmful substances that are a danger to human health and environment.

 Aurora uses colourful art glass and dichroic to create handmade, unique, kiln fused glass jewellery and wall art.